warestack/watchflow/README.md

 ### Example Scenarios

-**Can Acknowledge**: When a PR lacks required approvals but it's an emergency fix, developers can acknowledge with `@watchflow acknowledge - Emergency fix, team is unavailable`.
+**Can Acknowledge**: When a PR lacks required approvals but it's an emergency fix, developers can acknowledge with `@watchflow acknowledge "Emergency fix, team is unavailable"` or `@watchflow ack "Emergency fix, team is unavailable"`.

 **Remains Blocked**: When deploying to production without security review, the deployment stays blocked even with acknowledgment - security review is mandatory.

-**Can Acknowledge**: When weekend deployment rules are violated for a critical issue, developers can acknowledge with `@watchflow acknowledge - Critical production fix needed`.
+**Can Acknowledge**: When weekend deployment rules are violated for a critical issue, developers can acknowledge with `@watchflow acknowledge "Critical production fix needed"`.

 **Remains Blocked**: When sensitive files are modified without proper review, the PR remains blocked until security team approval - no acknowledgment possible.